salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: How do you protect our technology?
 That's why we took the participatory route.
 Our design is kept, the recipe is kept in three countries.
 And the people who are keeping it, they don't even know each other.

-But will that work for long?
-Once this device is released to the public - what is to prevent another engineer from taking it apart in order to find out how it works?
+Link 19: But will that work for long?
+Once this device is out in the wild - what would prevent another engineer finding out how it works?

 If this were real what would stop the world's experimental physicists deducing its mechanism?
 Maxwell clearly needed a better way to protect his invention:

 > Clip: And it is with a self-destructive technology.
 One of the 150 wires on this car, if you try to assemble five of them, we will classify.
 You destroy the microsonic device, both of the software and the hardware.
 So we put a small amount of it to detonate it, but that cannot harm anyone.
 But if you just try to deploy it, you deploy.

-A bomb.
-What could be safer and more sensible than a tiny explosive charge hidden inside a device which is also capable of producing limitless free energy.
-What could possibly be wrong with the idea that a critical component of your car is in fact a detonator.
-That seems about as sensible and well-thought-out as all of Maxwell's claims.

-See what I mean?
-Maxwell is an absolute monster.
-This is a preposterous scam, but judging by the fawning comments on videos about him - it's likely to be a very profitable one.

-It's like the Emperor's new clothes, but nobody wants to appear unpatriotic.
-Nobody wants to admit that Zimbabwe's new saviour is nothing but a charlatan.
+Link 20: A bomb: Because nothing screams cutting-edge engineering quite like a self-destruct feature in your "free energy" car.

+It’s Pimp My Ride: Taliban Edition, where instead of giving your ride neon underglow and a fish tank in the trunk, they install a failsafe that detonates the moment you pop the hood.

+No oil changes.
+No DIY repairs.
+Just raw excitement… because every drive might be your last.

+Yo dawg, I heard you like bombs—so we put a bomb inside your bomb so you can detonate while you detonate.

+Xzbit would be so proud of Maxwell Chicombutso.